cosmos72/schemesh/doc/shell/builtins.md

 Execute a command with specified arguments, even if it's shadowed by an alias or by a builtin.

-Return exit status of executed command, or failure if no such command was found.
+Return exit or stopped status of executed command, or failure if no such command was found.

 #### echo
 Syntax: `echo [ARG ...]`